 According to Statista, the ticketing industry is on track to surpass $90bn by 2027.
 But this growing industry is not without faults.
 Ticket scams and scalping are becoming huge problem at the expense of artists and their fans.

-NFT ticketing is emerging as an alternative to conventional ticketing, promising to revolutionize the way we buy, sell, and exchange tickets for events.
+NFT ticketing is emerging as an alternative to conventional ticketing, promising to revolutionize the way that we buy, sell, and exchange tickets for events.
 By creating unique digital assets that represent ownership and authenticity, NFT ticketing offers a solution to longstanding issues such as scams and ticket touting.

 In the last year, Lloyds Bank found that ticket scams had risen by more than 529%, with victims losing an average of £110 per scam.
 Most of these are purchase scams, where people buy ‘tickets’ that do not exist.
 But NFT tickets, hosted on the blockchain are entirely traceable and unique, making it impossible to duplicate or counterfeit tickets — preventing scammers from running purchase scams.